 “Having a ghost is a good thing in St. Augustine,” the ghost tour guide said.
 She was dressed in a long black dress and cape.
-She lifted the lantern she held, casting a glow over her group.
+She lifted her lantern, casting an eerie glow over the crowd around her.
 There were about 14 of them from college aged to seniors, and they were one group of many.
-It would be a busy night of ghost hunting in St. Augustine.
+Tonight would be a busy night of ghost hunting in St. Augustine.

 Ghost Hunting in America’s Oldest City

 With 450 years of continuous occupation, wars, pillaging pirates and yellow fever epidemics, St. Augustine is rife with spirits, but in case you were expecting to be gunked with ectoplasm by a mischievous poltergeist, like in Ghost Busters, ghost hunting in St. Augustine- or anywhere for that matter, is not like a Hollywood movie.
-Luckily, you don’t need to be a Winchester to get into the ghost hunting game.
-Here’s the girl’s guide to ghost hunting in America’s oldest city to get you started.
+Luckily, you don’t need to have Winchester-blood to get into the ghost hunting game.

 The best ghost detector you can use is your camera or smartphone camera.
 The camera is quicker than the eye and your camera will pick up specters too quick for the human eye.
 In our digital age, ghost hunting has been made easy.
 You can take dozens of photos at a time and discard the ones you don’t need with ease.

 To check your photos for spirits, you must look at each one individually.
 Enlarge them using a photo-app.
-If you are using your phone, use Instagram- add a photo and at the edit stage, you can enlarge it to hunt for spirit Just remember to discard it, not post, unless you need to share your discoveries with your IG followers
+If you are using your phone, the Instagram app works really well to zoom into photos- add a photo and at the edit stage, you can enlarge it to hunt for spirit Just remember to discard it, not post, unless you need to share your discoveries with your IG followers